trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/level_smoothers.rst

 Of course, there exist other smoother methods such as polynomial smoothers (Chebyshev) and ILU based methods.
-A detailed overview of the different available smoothers can be found in the Muelu users guide ([1]_).
+A detailed overview of the different available smoothers can be found in the MueLu users guide ([1]_).

 .. _level_smoothers/figure_1vcycles: